jimeh/manservant/README.md

 ## Installation

-Manservant is a simple [Sinatra][] Ruby application, and is run just like any other Rack application.
+Manservant is a simple [Sinatra][] application, and is run just like any other Rack application.

 [sinatra]: http://www.sinatrarb.com/